Phase Diagram Detection via Gaussian Fitting of Number Probability Distribution: Shifted Gaussian PDF for gapped phases:

-\paragraph{Shifted Gaussian PDF for gapped phases:} A more detailed look at the PDF unveils actually more information than the simple residuals to gaussian fitting discussed above.
+A more detailed look at the PDF unveils actually more information than the simple residuals to gaussian fitting discussed above.
 In Fig.~\ref{fig:PDFdetails} we present some prototypical configurations in the different phases, corresponding to the coloured symbols in the phase diagram of Fig.~\ref{fig:phase_diagram}: e.g., panel \textbf{(a)} shows the perfect parabola for the SF phase.
 The striking feature is that all PDF profiles can be captured by proper shifts and combination of Gaussian envelopes, as we explain here below.